nathania-haryanto/ng-adv/Demos/04-State/01-demo-app/src/assets/markdown/app-state.md

 - Examine root state in /app/state/*
 - Show [Chrome Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=de).
 Mention that the browser has to be restarted after installation
+- A good live-demo would be to refactor the loading indicator to ngrx

 ```typescript
 export interface State {